stevana/hot-swapping-state-machines2/README.md

 This means we can't merely send over our typed state machine type `t :: T s a b`, or rather the receiver will have to reconstruct the type information.
-If this would strange, the perhaps easiest way to convince yourself is to imagine you receive `show t` and now you want to reconstruct `t`.
+If this sounds strange, the perhaps easiest way to convince yourself is to imagine you receive `show t` and now you want to reconstruct `t`.
 When you call `read (show t)` you need to annotate it with what type to read into, and that's the
-problem: at this point you don't have `T s a b`.
+problem: at this point you don't have the type annotation `T s a b`.

 So the plan around this is to introduce a plain first-order datatype for upgrades, which can easily be serialised and deserialised, and then use